Kasia314/Project-5-HRAnalytics/README.md

 # Project 5 - HR Analytics

-Project's goal is to predict weather people who take proposed courses will change the job or stay in the current company.
+Project's goal is to predict wheather people who take proposed courses will change the job or stay in the current company.

 Project covers:
 1. Data cleaning and preprocessing categorical data